-A Pimp or a ‘procurer’ is someone who engages in the facilitation or provision of a prostitute in the arrangement of a sex act with a customer.
+A Pimp or a ‘procurer’ is someone who engages in the facilitation or provision of a prostitute in the arrangement of an intimate act with a customer.

 Providing the location where a prostitute engages clients

 Generally, the amount of money a pimp receives for the services provided vastly outweighs the amount of work the pimp actually does - for it is the prostitute that carries out the sex act and has to deal with all the customers.

 In the prostitution community, the act of ‘pimping’ a person/prostitute is heavily discussed and talked about - but it is hardly ever talked about in other communities where it is also widely rampant - such as the psychic community.